eaasi/user-handbook/source/guide/details.rst

 .. warning::
   Content metadata is **not** editable after import.

-The EaaSI system currently gathers very little metadata or description about Content resources, except for its name/label.
+The EAASI system currently gathers very little metadata or description about Content resources, except for its name/label.
 Therefore there are no Details pages for Content resources.